-It is NOT recommended to accelerate near obstacles or in turbulent conditions.
-If necessary, adjust your trimmers and release the speed-bar.
-This is considered to be 'active piloting'.
+It is NOT recommended to accelerate near obstacles or in very turbulent conditions.
+If necessary, constantly adjust the movements and pressure on the speed-bar whilst doing the same to the brake lines.
+This balance is considered to be 'active piloting'